offGustavo/TabTerm.nvim/README.md

 ### Fixes

-* [ ] When toggling, if not inside a TabTerm window, switch to one automatically
+- [ ] When close by `:q` make the plugin remove the buffer correctly

 ---